canhta/CareCircle/docs/refactors/mobile-implementation-discrepancies.md

 ├── healthcare_log_filter.dart
 ├── log_config.dart
 ├── bounded_context_loggers.dart
+├── healthcare_talker_observer.dart
+├── healthcare_log_sanitizer.dart
+├── performance_monitor.dart
-└── log_sanitizer.dart
+└── error_tracker.dart
 ```

-While some logging components exist, the implementation appears incomplete:

-- `health_data_service.dart` references logging but may not implement all described features
+The implementation includes:

-- Healthcare-specific log filtering and sanitization may be incomplete
+- Healthcare-specific log filtering and sanitization
+- Bounded context loggers for different domains
+- Error tracking integration
+- Performance monitoring

+This is one area where the implementation closely aligns with the documentation.

-**Suggestion:** Complete the logging infrastructure implementation or update documentation to reflect the current logging capabilities.
+**Suggestion:** Document the existing logging infrastructure as a reference for other parts of the application.

 ### 4.2 Local Storage Implementation